valentin-krasontovitsch/blue-radio-shell/README.md

 device to `VOLUME` and proceeds to play the media at `MUSIC_SOURCE` using `mplayer`.

+### `set_volume_t5.sh`

+Script for setting the volume using a specific control on the `blualsa` device, with `amixer`.
+Couldn't figure out a good way of generalizing this one, so it's pretty much unusable by others, but I included it for reference.

+### `kill_radio.sh`

+Script that takes one argument, the name of the process playing the music, and attempts to find its PID and kill it.

 ## Config

 Various pieces of information can be configured through environment variables,